ethnicrise/ethnicrise.github.io/_posts/2019-12-31-racial-interpellation.md

-But if it is true that our mutual positionality as peoples of diaspora and empire is, above all, a question of narrative---of stories that precede our bodies and our experiences---then García-Peña\'s efforts to relate more truthful stories, told with the right grammar, present a path to recognition.
+But if it is true that our mutual positionality as peoples of diaspora and empire is, above all, a question of narrative---of stories that precede our bodies and our experiences---then García-Peña\'s efforts to relate more truthful stories, told with the right grammar, propose a path to recognition.
 Her work is a bringing out of the parentheses that means to clarify us *for* us; it is a crafting of [Wynterian truth-*fors*](https://muse.jhu.edu/article/51630) that foregrounds